Souvik6222/ai_photo_editor/README.md

 ## 🐛 Troubleshooting

-### Issue: "Please add your Picsart API key"
+### Issue: "Please add your Pixverse ai key"
 **Solution:** Replace `YOUR_API_KEY_HERE` with your actual API key in each HTML file.

 ### Issue: CORS errors
-**Solution:** Picsart API should handle CORS.
+**Solution:** Pixverse ai should handle CORS.
 If you get errors, ensure you're using a valid API key and the correct endpoint.

 ### Issue: Ads not showing
 **Solution:** Ads may take a few seconds to load.
 Test on a live server, not `file://` protocol.